txdat/notes/obsidian/engineering/design data intensive applications/book/part 3. derived data.md

 - system of records - source of truth
-	- holds authoritative version of data, incomming data is written here first
+	- holds authoritative version of data, incoming data is written here first
 - derived data
-	- holds transformed/processed data from another systems
+	- holds transformed/processed data from other systems
 	- derived data is redundant - denormalized, but is essential for read queries (better performance)

 - system types